 Meringue topping

-- Place the egg whites in a clean and dry bowl and beat on medium until soft peaks form.
+- Place egg whites in a clean and dry bowl and beat on medium until soft peaks form.

 - Add in 1 tablespoon of the sugar and beat until well combined, approximately 45 seconds.